Welcome to the website for Newent & District u3a

 Our Monthly Meetings are held on the third Tuesday from 9.45 a.m. for a prompt 10.30 a.m. start in the Newent Memorial Hall to which visitors are very welcome.
 We currently have 19 active interest groups ranging from Book Club and Computer Improvers to Lunch Club, Nature Appreciation and Writing for Pleasure.
 Since our start-up meeting in November 2012 we are delighted that our membership has risen to over 150.

-Our annual Membership runs from April 1st and costs £16 (individual rate) for the 2019/20 season.
+Our annual Membership runs from April 1st and costs £16 (individual rate) for the 2020/21 and (as a temporary measure to compensate for the impact of Covid19 restrictions) the 2021/22 seasons.

-The University of the Third Age (U3A) originated in France in 1972 and the first British U3A was established in 1982.
-U3A caters for retired/semi-retired people who wish to share activities and interests, and expand their knowledge and skills not for courses and qualification but just for sheer enjoyment.
+The u3a originated in France in 1972.
+The first British u3a was established in 1982 and there are now more than 1000 accross the UK.
+The u3a caters for retired/semi-retired people who wish to share activities and interests, and expand their knowledge and skills not for courses and qualification but just for sheer enjoyment.
 Interest groups are led by enthusiasts who may also be experts.
-Newent & District U3A is always open to suggestions for more interest groups.
+Newent & District u3a is always open to suggestions for more interest groups.

 Newent is a small market town about 8 miles north west of Gloucester.
 Close by lie the ancient woodlands of the Forest of Dean, the Severn and Wye Valleys, The Malvern Hills and our local landmark, the pine-topped May Hill.